Frequently Asked Questions (FAQs) about the LSAT

 LSAT Registration FAQs

 The best way is to set up an account on the LSAC website and register online, which can be done 24/7.
-Phone registration at (215) 968-1001 is the only other option, and the hours for this are limited (weekdays 8:30 am to 6:00 pm from September through the following February and weekdays 8:30 am to 4:45 pm from March through August).
+Phone registration at (215) 968-1001 is the only other option, and the hours for this are limited.
+(Weekdays 8:30 am ET to 6:00 pm ET from September through the following February, and weekdays 8:30 am ET to 4:45 pm ET from March through August.)

 An LSAC-approved identification document, an original photograph (not the one on your ID), and a credit card.

-The current registration base fee is $190.
-There are additional charges for any registration changes or optional services (such as test change fees and handscoring fees).
+The current registration base fee is $248.
+There are additional charges for any registration changes or optional services such as test change fees or score preview fees.

 Until 11:59 pm the night before the test.
 If you don't cancel and don't show up, you will be marked "absent", and your absence will be indicated on your score report.